2017 NBA playoffs: (1) Boston Celtics vs. (8) Chicago Bulls

-After trailing 2-0 in the series, the Celtics came back to tie the series as Rajon Rondo was ruled out indefinitely after breaking his right thumb in Game 2, and Al Horford scored 18 points and grabbed 8 rebounds in Game 3, and Isaiah Thomas scorched the Bulls for 33 points in Game 4.
+After trailing 2–0 in the series, the Celtics came back to tie the series as Rajon Rondo was ruled out indefinitely after breaking his right thumb in Game 2, and Al Horford scored 18 points and grabbed 8 rebounds in Game 3, and Isaiah Thomas scorched the Bulls for 33 points in Game 4.
 The Celtics' win in Game 5 would be the only home game victory of the series, and Avery Bradley scored 23 points in Game 6 as the Celtics eliminated the Bulls.
 Notably, this series began one day following the death of Chyna Thomas, younger sister of Isaiah, in a one-car accident.
 Thomas played all six games of the series, before returning to the state of Washington for her funeral on April 29.
 Game 6 also marked the final game of Jimmy Butler's tenure as a Bull.

 This was the fifth playoff meeting between these two teams, with the Celtics winning the first four meetings.

 (2) Cleveland Cavaliers vs. (7) Indiana Pacers

 In Game 1, LeBron James scored 32 points in a close battle; the Pacers came back in the 4th quarter, but C.J.
 Miles missed a game-winning three, giving the Cavaliers the win.
 But after winning Game 2, the Cavs were down by as many as 26 points in the first half of Game 3.
 The Pacers were in control until the Cavs led by James' triple-double of 41 points, 13 rebounds and 12 assists came roaring back in the second half and took the lead late in the fourth quarter.
-They would end up winning Game 3, 119-114, as they made it one of the largest comebacks in NBA playoff history.
-With the Pacers holding a 2-point lead with over a minute left in Game 4, James hits the three over Myles Turner, giving the Cavs a one-point lead.
+They would end up winning Game 3, 119–114, as they made it one of the largest comebacks in NBA playoff history.
+With the Pacers holding a 2-point lead with over a minute left in Game 4, James hit the three over Myles Turner, giving the Cavs a one-point lead.
 Later, Kyle Korver's free throws increases the lead to three.
-The Pacers had a chance to extend the game, but Paul George missed the three, and James gets the rebound.
+The Pacers had a chance to extend the game, but Paul George missed the three, and James secured the rebound.
 He would make 1 of the 2 free throws to seal the Cavs' 4-game sweep over the Pacers.
 Game 4 would be George's final game as a Pacer.

 This was the second playoff meeting between these two teams, with the Pacers winning the first meeting.